 The latest Hollywood blockbuster Sherlock Holmes revolves around occult murders and world conspiracies.
 The movie is riddled with occult symbols and allusions to a “New Order”.
-We’ll look at the history of Sherlock Holmes, the origins of the symbols found within the movie and its meaning in today’s context.
+We’ll look at the history of Sherlock Holmes, the origins of the symbols found in the movie and its meaning in today’s context.

 Inspired by Sir Arthur Conan Doyle’s stories, the movie Sherlock Holmes brings back to life the famous detective of the nineteen century.
 The plot revolves around murders that are apparently connected with occult rituals.
 This leads Sherlock into the mysterious world of secret societies and political conspiracies.
 Doyle’s works contained some vague references to occultism or Freemasonry; the movie, however, focuses solely around those themes and incorporates elements that are very relevant in today’s context: a New World Order lead by secret societies.